den-materials/roman_js/readme.md

 13 = XIII
 ```

-### Pairing!

-You can do this challenge in either JS or Ruby.
-Pair with someone that wants to code in the same language as you.
-Ideally someone you've never worked with before!

 ### Specs? (aka What's this SpecRunner.html?)

 If you open `SpecRunner.html` in your browser, you can see that there are 19 specifications, 8 pass and 11 fail.
 These specifications (or tests) indicate how your code should perform.
 They provide examples of what output is expected for various inputs.
 Eight specs already pass, because the starter code supports them.